amyrebecca/zootools-sheets/README.md

-# ZooTools for Sheets
+# ZooTools for Sheets™

 ## Development

-ZooTools for Sheets is a custom Google Sheets add-on originally developed for a curriculum for a college level introductory astronomy course using [Galaxy Zoo](http://www.galaxyzoo.org/) data.
+ZooTools for Sheets™ is a custom Google Sheets add-on originally developed for a curriculum for a college level introductory astronomy course using [Galaxy Zoo](http://www.galaxyzoo.org/) data.

 It is developed with:
 - [Google Apps Script](https://developers.google.com/apps-script/)